 Common to many regional Middle Eastern cuisines, this is one of those simple dishes that, with the right ingredients, is amazingly tasty.
-Tofu shakshuka is as welcome for brunch as it is as part of a light dinner.
+Vegan tofu shakshuka, a simple scramble made with bell peppers and tomatoes, is as welcome for brunch as it is as part of a light dinner.

 In its original form, shakshuka is made with eggs; in this vegan version, just one ingredient changes—silken tofu replaces the eggs.